 - Never plug a space heater into a power strip as it may fail to trip the main breaker during electrical overload

-- Inpect the cord daily for melting or burns that indicate power issues
+- Inspect the cord daily for melting or burns that indicate power issues

 With the right type, style, and safety features, you can use a space heater in an RV with confidence.

-I should know, I have been full-timing for years in a furnace and propane-free RV, and my trusty electric space heater keeps us warm every winter without worries!
+I should know because I have been full-timing for years in a furnace and propane-free RV.
+And my trusty electric space heater keeps us warm every winter without worries.

-A space heater in a camper is nothing to fear when you use the information above to operate them correctly and select the best model for your needs!
+A space heater in a camper is nothing to fear when you use the information above to operate it correctly and select the best model for your needs!

 "Man cannot discover new oceans unless he has the courage to lose sight of the shore."